-Hallmarks & Stamps: How to Read Gold Jewelry in the UAE
+Hallmarks & Stamps UAE: How to Read Gold Jewelry Marks

-Learn how to read hallmarks and stamps on gold jewelry in the UAE.
-Understand purity marks, assay office stamps, and country codes to confirm authenticity before you buy.
+This guide explains how to read hallmarks and stamps on gold jewelry in the UAE.
+Learn about purity marks, assay office stamps, maker’s marks, and country codes.
+Follow practical tips to confirm authenticity before buying gold in Dubai, Abu Dhabi, or Sharjah.

 1. Purity Marks

-Every gold item in the UAE must carry a karat stamp.
+Every gold item in the UAE carries a karat stamp:

 • 24K – Pure gold